-Regularly voted the “most feared” law firm in the world, Quinn Emanuel Urquhart & Sullivan, LLP is uniquely positioned to litigate cases stemming from Russia’s invasion of Ukraine.
+Having been again voted the “most feared” law firm in the world for the fourth time in the last five years, Quinn Emanuel Urquhart & Sullivan, LLP is uniquely positioned to litigate cases stemming from Russia’s invasion of Ukraine.
 QE has been acting for Ukraine and its interests against Russia in highly important international cases for many years.
 QE’s experience in high-stakes litigation and arbitration around the globe puts it in a class by itself.
 And when it comes to Russia-related disputes, QE has no peer.

 - QE has multiple partners located across its international network with recognized expertise in Russia and Russian disputes.

 - QE has multi-disciplinary teams whocan advise clients across the entire range of Russia disputes, including but not limited to: